Skip to main content

 Woodland, Georgia · FDIC Cert #178

-Talbot State Bank is an FDIC-insured bank (Certificate #178) with $58M in total assets and $50M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Talbot State Bank, an FDIC-insured bank (Certificate #178) with $58M in total assets and $50M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Woodland, Georgia, the bank maintains a Tier 1 capital ratio of 21.91% (Well-Capitalized) and a nonperforming loan ratio of 3.44%.
-BankHealthData assigns a composite Health Grade of B (69/100).
+BankHealthData assigns a composite Health Grade of B (69/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Talbot State Bank (FDIC cert 178) is a community bank — $58M in total assets, $50M in deposits, serving the Woodland, Georgia area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.